-DELIVERY At the amphitheatre Face-to-face, Distance learning, etc. USE OF INFORMATION AND COMMUNICATIONS Use of power-point TECHNOLOGY Use of e-course Use of ICT in teaching, laboratory education, communication with students TEACHING METHODS Activity Semester workload The manner and methods of teaching are described Lectures 39 in detail.
-Practical Exercises 16 Lectures, seminars, laboratory practice, fieldwork, Study of bibliography 36 study and analysis of bibliography, tutorials, Independent study 34 placements, clinical practice, art workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, etc. The student's study hours for each learning activity are given as well as the hours of non-directed study Course total 125 according to the principles of the ECTS STUDENT PERFORMANCE EVALUATION Description of the evaluation procedure Written eveningtion Short av antings and assault man of Language of evaluation, methods of evaluation, summative or conclusive, multiple choice Written examination.
-Short qu lestions and essay type of summative or conclusive, multiple choice questionnaires, short-answer questions, open-ended questions. questions, problem solving, written work, essay/report, oral examination, public presentation, laboratory work, clinical examination of patient, art interpretation, other Specifically-defined evaluation criteria are given,
+DELIVERY At the amphitheatre Face-to-face, Distance learning, etc. · USE OF INFORMATION AND COMMUNICATIONS Use of power-point TECHNOLOGY Use of e-course Use of ICT in teaching, laboratory education, communication with students TEACHING METHODS Activity Semester workload The manner and methods of teaching are described Lectures 39 in detail.
+Practical Exercises 16 Lectures, seminars, laboratory practice, fieldwork, Study of bibliography 36 study and analysis of bibliography, tutorials, Independent study 34 placements, clinical practice, art workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, etc. The student's study hours for each learning activity are given as well as the hours of non-directed study Course total 125 according to the principles of the ECTS , STUDENT PERFORMANCE EVALUATION Description of the evaluation procedure \A/wildow and an artist of Classic and Language of evaluation, methods of evaluation, Written examination.
+Short qu destions and essay type of summative or conclusive, multiple choice questions. questionnaires, short-answer questions, open-ended questions, problem solving, written work, questions, problem solving, written work, essay/report, oral examination, public presentation, laboratory work, clinical examination of patient, art interpretation, other Specifically-defined evaluation criteria are given, and if and where they are accessible to students.